Saurabhcoder-cloud/aitaxhelp/README.md

 - Copy `.env.example` to `.env.local` and fill in the values you need.
 - `STUB_MODE=true` (default) keeps all integrations in local/demo JSON stores so the app works offline or without paid providers.
 Auth + checkout can be simulated via `/login` and `/checkout` → `Simulate payment`.
-- `STUB_MODE=false` enables production adapters for auth, payments, storage, and news; provide Stripe keys, email credentials, and database/storage URLs.
+- `STUB_MODE=false` enables production adapters for auth, payments, storage, and news; provide Stripe keys, email credentials, Postgres, and database/storage URLs.
+Real mode expects Prisma migrations (see `prisma/schema.prisma`), S3/SES/Textract credentials, and Stripe price IDs.
 - If `npm install` fails due to registry limitations, set a registry mirror (`npm config set registry https://registry.npmjs.org`) or use an offline cache.

+### Demo mode (offline / stub)
+- `npm run ci` will lint/typecheck/build using stub aliases if dependencies are absent.
+- OTP codes display in the UI/API responses for faster testing.

+### Production mode (real integrations)
+- Install Prisma and generate a client, then run `npm run db:migrate` against your Postgres `DATABASE_URL`.
+- Configure Stripe prices (`STRIPE_PRICE_*`), webhook secret, AWS region/keys, SES sender, and S3 bucket/KMS key if used.
+- Run `npm run worker` (or deploy `scripts/worker.js` as a service) to process Textract and other background jobs.

 ## Tech stack
 - Next.js 14 (App Router) with TypeScript